Ambient Computing: peaceful coexistence

-This is one of the reasons why Smart Things, wearable devices, augmented reality, and other forms of ubiquitous computing have captured our imaginations: They promise to deliver the virtues of computing without the overhead of computers.
+IoT, wearable mobile computing, mixed reality, and other forms of ubiquitous computing have captured our imaginations.
+They promise to deliver the virtues of computing without the burden of never-ending upkeep for unwieldy devices.

-Our environment – the rooms within the homes, offices and public spaces we occupy – should become a computer that surrounds us.
-We can equip rooms with the ability to see and hear us, and to project information back onto the natural surfaces of the room, tables, walls and floors.
-And this solution will not only reduce the overhead, but it will usher in a better, more naturalistic style of interaction with computers.
+The logical next step is to expand our concept by an order of magnitude: our whole environment must become Smart.
+We can equip rooms with the ability to see and hear us, and to project information back onto the surfaces of the room, tables, walls and floors.
+This solution will not only reduce the overhead, but it will encourage a natural compatibility with our digital assistants.